michaelplanknz/ACEFA-NZ-winter-SAP-2025/README.md

 Code used in the ACEFA NZ winter situational assessment program 2025, as described in the paper `Multi-pathogen situational assessment and forecasting of respiratory disease in New Zealand`.

 ## Epidemic trend analysis model
- R code for the Bayesian P-spline model, used to analyse past and current trends in the case and hospitalisation time series, is in the folder '
+ R code for the Bayesian P-spline model, used to analyse past and current trends in the case and hospitalisation time series, is in the folder `trend_analysis_code`.

+The code to run the models used to produce weekly analysis included in reports is the script `rt_example_analysis_script.R`.
+The code to produce the figures in the paper is in the script `rt_figures_script.R`.

+Note: this public repo does not contain the input data for confidentiality reasons, but does contain the .csv files produced by running `rt_example_analysis_script.R`.
+Hence, `rt_example_analysis_script.R` will not run.
+However, `rt_figures_script.R` will run but will not display the data on the figures (all lines referencing the data have been commented out so that the second script still rungs).

 ## Forecasting model